gschramm/parallelproj/README.md

 **Notes**

-- if cuda is not available on the build system, the build of the cuda library is skipped (only the C/OpenMP library is build)
+- If cuda is not available on the build system, the build of the cuda library is skipped (only the C/OpenMP library is build)
+- If you are building on a recent version of Ubuntu with cuda, we recommend to use cuda >= 11.7.
+See [here](https://github.com/gschramm/parallelproj/issues/24) why.

 ### Building using cmake